cristicretu/ts-next-tailwind-template/README.md

 ![preview](https://cdn.discordapp.com/attachments/797485737272541250/894949112099766272/Screenshot_2021-10-05_at_5.06.29_PM.png)

 This is a template that can be re-used for projects.
-It consists of NextJs, TailwindCSS, Typescript + Dark mode (next-themes) + Keybindings (press t or h) + eslint, prettier, postcss.
+It consists of NextJs, TailwindCSS, Typescript + Dark mode (next-themes) + Keybindings (press t or h) + eslint, prettier, postcss + Self Hosted Inter Font.

 Under the _components_ folder, use Container for each of your pages - as it provides a reusable starting point for every page.